SezanMert/SezanMert.github.io/_pages/teaching.md

 Undergraduate course, _Bilkent University, Electrical and Electronics Engineering Department_, 2022

-For four semesters, I have been a teaching assistant (TA) for the Signals and Systems course.
-This term, I am working as a coordinator TA where I organize the sharing of responsibilities and create content for lab assignments.
-I am also assisting with the lab sessions.
+I have been a teaching assistant (TA) for the Signals and Systems course for three semesters.
+This term, I am working as a coordinator TA, where I organize the division of responsibilities and create content for lab assignments.
+I also assist with lab sessions.
 Furthermore, I prepared and conducted recitation hours.

 You may find the solutions that I have prepared for the recitation questions below (selected from Signals and Systems by Oppenheim and Willsky).